Get a Demo

 The online casino, in most jurisdictions, can choose an RTP version of the game it wants to host.
 A casino in a high-tax area might opt for a 94% version in order not to lose money.
 Nevertheless, once a game is live, the casino cannot change the RTP during a player’s session.
 The version you view in the “Information” panel on the game is the one that is in use for every toss.

-How to Check RTP in Online Casino Games
+How to Check the RTP of an Online Casino Game

 Seasoned players never guess; they verify.
 Discovering the RTP of a game is a fast process if you look for it.
 Here’s how to test the odds.